- The oil pressure sensor is a pressure transducer that measures the engine’s oil pressure.

 Illuminated Check Engine Light

+You might be wondering, “Can a check engine light come on for low oil pressure?”
+It absolutely can.
 On many modern vehicles, a computer, referred to as a control module, monitors the OPS.
 If the module detects a problem with the OPS, it will turn on the check engine light and store a diagnostic trouble code in its memory.

 Note: A loss of engine oil pressure can cause many of the same symptoms as a faulty OPS.
 Running an engine with low oil pressure can quickly result in severe internal damage.
 You should immediately turn off the engine if the dashboard warnings indicate low oil pressure.